zwallace425/autocuration/README.md

 developed by JCVI/BV-BRC in collaboration with Dr. Catherine Macken at the University of Auckland.

 In general, Influenza artifact flags are defined based on the following table.
 These definitions very much provide the backbone for developing the algorithms to go about curating Influenza sequences.
+In addition, the pipeline also provides flags for alerting various kinds of sequence ambiguity.

 ![Alt text](Artifact_Flags.png)